Skip to main content

 Testing

 Testing is a critical aspect of this library due to the complexity of ensuring the accuracy of generated indicator values.
 To achieve this, I rely on Pandas-TA as the source of truth for indicator values.
-Each indicator added to this library undergoes testing, where the output is compared against the corresponding indicator output from Pandas-TA.
+Each indicator added to this library has at least one unit test, where the output is compared against the corresponding indicator output from Pandas-TA.
 Due to slight differences in calculations, particularly within NumPy, not all values are exactly identical.
-Therefore, if differences exceed a given threshold (usually beyond one decimal place), a Pearson correlation coefficient is calculated to ensure correct correlation with the expected output.
+Therefore, if differences exceed a given threshold (usually beyond one decimal place).

 Speed Tests

-However referencing chart (3) being an example of using both these libraries for a live incremental application, whereby at n candles we incrementing a dataset with a candle and calculating the new TA; Hexital is far quicker.
-This is due to the speed that python can increment a list of data rather than Panda, as well as Hexital only needing to calculate the newest candle rather than having to re-calculate the entire dataset.
-Chart 3 clearly shows the speed benefits it has over Pandas-TA and other Panda based Technical Analysis tools for incremental data sets.
+Using both libraries for a live incremental application, whereby at n candles we are appending a Candle to the dataset and calculating the new TA.
+It's clear Hexital is far out performing Pandas_TA, This is due to two major factors, firstly the speed of which python can append a list of data compared to Panda's dataframe; and secondly Hexital is only needs to calculate the latest candle compared to Pandas-TA which is recalculating the entire dataset.

 For reference, if using seconds Candle with 10,000 candles that is around 2 Hours 46 minutes.